rieck/siggi/README.md

 relax, it is a simple tool for a simple task.

-## Input Data
+## Input Format

 Siggie operates on so-called _bundles_ of graphs: A bundle is a Zip archive containing graphs as files in a supported format.
 You can provide multiple bundles to Siggie on the command line.
-This comes handy if you have different classes of graphs and want to pack them in corresponding archives.
+This comes handy if you have different classes of graphs and want to organize them in corresponding archives.

 _File suffix:_ Every file entry in a bundle with a `dot` suffix is considered a graph in DOT format and loaded accordingly.
 All other files are ignored.

 _Node labels:_ Siggie operates on labeled graphs.
-Hence, the nodes of each graph has to be labeled using an attribute `label`.
-Depending on the particular format, this attribute needs to be added to each node.
+The nodes of each graph have to be labeled using an attribute `label`.
+Although each mode constructs a different representations of a graph, in all modes a node matches another node if it shares the same label, for example, a neighborhood matches another neighborhood if all nodes have the same labels and so on.

 _Class labels:_ Siggie can extract a class label for each graph from the corresponding filename using a regular expression.
 By default,